taocpp/PEGTL/doc/Inputs-and-Parsing.md

 The class `memory_input<>` can be used to parse existing contiguous blocks of memory like the contents of a `std::string`.
 The input **neither copies the data nor takes ownership, it only keeps pointers**.
-The various constructors accept the to-be-parsed data and the source in different formats.
+The various constructors accept the to-be-parsed data in different formats.
+The `source` parameter is required for all constructors to disambiguate the different overloads.
+If you don't want to specify a source just use the empty string (`""`).

 The constructors that only takes a `const char* begin` for the data uses `std::strlen()` to determine the length.
 It will therefore *only* work correctly with data that is terminated with a 0-byte (and does not contain embedded 0-bytes, which are otherwise fine).